 How to Become an Escrow Officer in 5 Steps

 Research what it takes to become an escrow officer.
 Learn about education and licensure requirements, job duties and job outlook to find out if this is the career for you.
 Schools offering Accounting & Finance degrees can also be found in these popular choices.

-An escrow is a type of monetary transaction that involves passing money through a neutral third party; this third party is typically an escrow officer.
+Escrow is a type of monetary transaction that involves passing money through a neutral third party; this third party is typically an escrow officer.
+In addition to passing along money, escrow officers are responsible for much of the paperwork required for a transaction.
+They insure mortgage holders get the required tax forms and make sure that all aspects of a transaction comply with the law.
 Take a look at the following chart for an overview of how to enter this field.

 |Education Required||High school diploma|